MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-ntlm-blocking.md

 ## Configure SMB client NTLM blocking

-Starting with Windows Server Insiders build 25951 and Windows 11 Insiders build 25951, you have the option to configure SMB to block NTLM.
+Starting with Windows Server 2025 (Preview) and Windows 11 Insiders build 25951, you have the option to configure SMB to block NTLM.
 To improve the security of deployments running earlier versions of Windows, you must disable NTLM manually, either by editing the relevant Group Policy or running a specific command in PowerShell.

 To configure NTLM blocking: